andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 ## 3.1 The monolithic project structure

 In the monolithic project structure, these contexts are organized as high-level packages.
-This structure employs a Decorator-based approach to rigorously decouple core domain logic from technical infrastructure concerns (located in the `exchange/` directory).

 ```
 carrental/